 But growing profit is a result of not only increasing sales, but also cutting costs.

 In fact, you might be surprised how much your bottom line improves by keeping in mind a few simple principles.

-Here are a few quick tips to reduce costs while maintaining quality.
+Here are a few quick tips on how to cut eCommerce business expenses while maintaining quality.

 Try to use discounts strategically.
 Discounts are a great way to boost traffic to your site, and work well as attention grabbers.
 There’s nothing that quite gets a potential customer salivating like an 80% off sale.